andreygrechin/umbr_api/README.rst

     response = get_list(key='YOUR-CUSTOMER-KEY-IS-HERE-0123456789')

 #.
 Create ``data/enforcement.json`` file in **umbr_api** package directory.
-This is an unsecured and unsupported way because of storing key in clear text format.
-To find package directory:
+This is an unsecured and unsupported way because of storing keys in clear text format.
+To find the package directory:

 .. code-block:: python